© All Rights Reserved Nat and Ev

 Moshi is small enough to navigate by foot, but most roads do not have sidewalks so caution is advised.

 Drivers in this region are noted for their recklessness so be careful.
 Driving is on the left side of the road.
 There are no traffic signals in Moshi even though the town is in need of some in certain locations.
-With many bicyclists in town, keep your concentration.
-Ample parking in town, expect to pay Tsh 500 to park.
+With many bicyclists and pushcarts in town, keep your concentration.
+Ample parking in town, expect to pay Tsh 500 to park (one payment is valid for parking anywhere in town for the rest of the day).
+In the past few years, the number of motorcyclists has sky-rocketed.
+They tend to create their own traffic rules and not very many of them have a valid license, therefore driving defensively is a must.

 Taxis do not have set rates.
 Be sure to negotiate the price in advance.
 Most trips in town can be had at Tsh 3,000 or under.
 Tipping drivers is not expected.

 Dala dalas are the public means of transport.
-Incredibly crowded an uncomfortable if you have long legs.
+Incredibly crowded an uncomfortable if you have long legs and overcrowding of the vehicle is absolutely unbelievable.
 Be careful of your belongings at all times since pickpockets love the dala-dalas, this included the conductors.
 Cost for in town trips is Tsh 250.

 There are numerous local bicyclists in Moshi.
 Expect nothing in the way of bike paths.
 Concentrate on defensive driving and you will be ok.
 Don't expect motor vehicles to yield to your right of way.
 There are several tour companies who offer day bike treks in the area.
 If you go, make sure that you inspect the bicycle well, since I know of some treks that have been cut short due to poorly maintained equipment.
 Some companies will show you a nice bike but when you arrive for the actual trek, what is waiting for you might be quite different.